stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 The `channel` and `subscription` resources support only basic authentication.

-Update you channel resource to reference a Kubernetes secret and define the YAML content to create the secret.
+Update your channel resource to reference a Kubernetes secret and define the YAML content to create the secret.
 Within your YAML content, set the `user` field to be a Git user ID and the `accessToken` field to be a Git personal access token.

 ```yaml
 apiVersion: v1